 The state continues to enforce and stiffen the penalties for DUI, which is strongly prohibited.
 A common means of detection and testing uses a measuring device for a person’s blood alcohol level (BAC) in their breath.
 A BAC reading over .05 indicates a possibility of operating under the influence, while a .08 level is the definite threshold.
 Licensed drivers are required to consent to a test of blood, breath, saliva, or urine upon law enforcement’s request.
 Failure to submit to a test triggers an administrative driver’s license suspension.
 The current estimation of the cost of a DUI is $10,000.
 In addition to suspensions, the offender faces potential jail time, home confinement, fines, probation, remedial classes and more.

 Has another driver made you an injury victim by demonstrating recklessness or carelessness?
 Perhaps a driver who was intoxicated was the cause of the collision?
 Colorado law allows vehicle injury victims to seek financial compensation for such negligence.
-The Law Firm of Jeremy Rosenthal is firmly committed to defending victims and holding those responsible, as well as the insurance companies that represent them, accountable for the harm they have caused.
+The Colorado accident attorneys at the Law Firm of Jeremy Rosenthal is firmly committed to defending victims and holding those responsible, as well as the insurance companies that represent them, accountable for the harm they have caused.
 Contact the office for a complimentary consultation today.